regregex/OS126/README.md

 Modify line 285 of `src/MOS38` accordingly:

-     % 473 ;padding
+     % 480 ;padding

-Fifteen more bytes can be saved by reverting portions of source code to the original.
+Twenty more bytes can be saved by reverting portions of source code to the original.
 They are:

 - 3 bytes providing the OSWRSC entry (in `src/MOS99`).
 - 5 bytes calculating the cassette file size (in `src/MOS72`)
+- 5 bytes ensuring RFS file searching terminates (in `src/MOS54`)
 - 7 bytes freeing &02CF..D1 for programs (in `src/MOS34`, `src/MOS38`)

 An archive of [OS 1.25][9] is available separately.
 The source code in